AdyGCode/SaaS-FED-Notes/session-08/S08-Vanilla-PHP-MVC-Pt-05.md

 ## New Partials

 Ok now we are able to add our two new partials.
-The Errors partial is used to dispaly error messages suchas 404 on the site.
+The Errors partial is used to display error messages suchas 404 on the site.